BASED ON POLICY NUMBER AND TITLE:

-Temporary Employee – a full-time or part-time employee who does not occupy an FTE position, whose employment is not to exceed one year, and who is not a covered employee.
+Adjunct faculty is a temporary employee – a full-time or part-time employee who does not occupy an FTE position, whose employment is not to exceed one year, and who is not a covered employee.
 S.C.
 Ann.
 8-17-320.
 Under no circumstances will a temporary employee who has worked twelve (12) consecutive months continue working unless there has been a break in service of no less than fifteen (15) calendar days.

 1. Deans, Department Heads, and/or Academic Coordinators will identify faculty needs for the Employment Manager who will then develop and implement advertisements and other recruiting tools.

 2. Human Resources staff will refer applications to the appropriate academic department.
-Also, Human Resources staff will maintain a record of distribution of application via NEOGOV.

 3. Department Heads and/or Academic Coordinators shall be responsible for determining whether candidates are suitable.
 Appropriate departmental staff should review application files at least once a term.
 Human Resources staff will archive applications via NEOGOV.